ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 It was tough to get this time, so what did I have to do
 - I moved around 1-1s, instead of going all 1-1s across one (or two days) I spread them out across the week.
 This allowed me to have more time in the morning of each day to prepare for the day, read, or have thinking times
-- I also blocked this time out on my calendar and named it "heads down time", definetely a little pithy, but I wanted to be transparent with how I would spend my time.
+- I also blocked this time out on my calendar and named it "heads down time", definitely a little pithy, but I wanted to be transparent with how I would spend my time.

 How do I spend my heads down times